VyTacka/vue-bootstrap-typeahead/README.md

 Clone this repository and run `npm run serve` and navigate to http://localhost:8080 to launch the documentation.
 The source is in `src/views/Home.vue`

 You can also view and edit examples hosted on CodePen [here](https://alexurquhart.github.io/vue-bootstrap-typeahead/#/examples)

 ## Contributing

-Please note that active development is done on the `Development` branch.
-PR's are welcome!

-## Contributing